ddmin/Pokemon/README.md

 # Pokemon
 A Pokemon class in addition to a Pokemon database created with the help from [PokeAPI](https://pokeapi.co/).

+**Note: ** PokeAPI only supports Pokemon up to Pokemon Sun and Moon at the moment.

 Example of Pokedex:

 ```python